 This is not a death fic.
-I repeat, THIS IS NOT A DEATH FIC.

 Please note that you can consider this Shounen–ai or not, depending on your personal liking.